zeubs/onesouthwest.github.io/index.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
 title: Welcome to the One South West LHCR website.
 ---

-### *This site is under development at the moment*
+### *This site is under development.*

 ![logo](assets/logo.png)